shakacode/react-webpack-rails-tutorial/README.md

 If you're looking for consulting on a project using React and Rails, email us at [contact@shakacode.com](mailto:contact@shakacode.com)!
 You can also join our slack room for some free advice.
 Email us for an invite.

 We're looking for great developers that want to work with Rails + React (and react-native!) with a remote-first, distributed, worldwide team, for our own products, client work, and open source.
 [More info here](http://www.shakacode.com/about/index.html#work-with-us).

-### RubyMine and WebStorm
-Special thanks to [JetBrains](https://www.jetbrains.com) for their great tools: [RubyMine](https://www.jetbrains.com/ruby/) and [WebStorm](https://www.jetbrains.com/webstorm/).
-Some developers of this project use RubyMine at the top level, mostly for Ruby work, and we use WebStorm opened up to the `client` directory to focus on JSX and Sass files.

-## Open Code of Conduct
-This project adheres to the [Open Code of Conduct](http://todogroup.org/opencodeofconduct/#fetch/opensource@github.com).
-By participating, you are expected to uphold this code.